 Almost 4 years ago we got married.
 One of the gifts we received was a pressure cooker that my husband put on the registry.
 Funny enough it was the one thing I didn’t have in the kitchen.
 Oh and it scared me the bees knees out of me too.
 I did not want that pressure cooker as I thought it might blow up.
 What if I do something wrong.
 Forward to now and I cannot live without it!
 For reasons like this Instant Pot Teriyaki Pork that literally cooks in half the time then what it would normally take on the stove.

 On Monday, I tried to cook some Cajun potatoes in my pressure cooker.
-Needless to say the pressure cooker I had finally bit the dust.
+Unfortunately, needless to say the pressure cooker I had finally bit the dust.
 Almost four years and we used it a lot and that’s a huge understatement.
-I knew it was time to bite the bullet and get a new one.
-After doing some research we knew it was time to go with an Instant Pot.
+Additionally, I knew it was time to bite the bullet and get a new one.
+Hence, after doing some research we knew it was time to go with an Instant Pot.
 Since they are well known company and specialize in pressure cooking instruments.

 After taking a look at all the models they have we settled on the Duo Plus 6QT 9-in-1 since it fits all the different cooking styles we would like to do at a push of a button.
 A model with the yogurt button was a must for me because I really want to make key lime yogurt.